 According to a statement from the American Heart Association, “Obstructive Sleep Apnea prevalence is as high as 40% to 80% in patients with hypertension, heart failure, coronary artery disease, pulmonary hypertension, atrial fibrillation, and stroke.”

-If you have sleep apnea, symptoms that might occur while you sleep include breathing stopping and starting; loud storing; making gasping, snorting, and choking noises; and waking up a lot in the night.
+If you have sleep apnea, symptoms that might occur while you sleep include breathing stopping and starting; loud storing; gasping, snorting, and choking noises; and waking up a lot in the night.
 You might also have a headache when you wake up, feel more tired than usual during the day, and find it difficult to concentrate.

 It’s important to make an appointment with your GP if you’re experiencing these symptoms.
 Getting sleep apnea diagnosed and treated can prevent it from leading to more serious problems.